jasedragon/rea-challenge/README.md

 ## Assumptions, Design Choices & Shortcomings

 ### Hosting Environment
+* The application will be installed on an AWS EC2 machine.
+A docker container would also be suitable if that was the preference.
 * There are no specific local or international regulatory requirements (PCI-DSS, HIPAA, GDPR etc..) that would impose restrictions on hosting environment.
 * Users are predominantly local i.e located in Australia, as such the code is configured to deploy to the AWS datacenter in Sydney.
 * Note: AWS EC2 images (AMIs) are region specific, changing the region will require replacing the AMI with the correct value for the new region in the code.